Introduction to Proceeding Pro Se in a Criminal Case

 While some judges may be more lenient than others, and the courts are directed to give pro se defendants some latitude and not require them to conform to every minute aspect of the law, the law does not give courts the discretion to treat pro se defendants wholly different than those who are represented by an attorney.
 For more information see “Does self representation in a criminal case ever make sense?”

 Whether you are worried about costs, believe you can handle your case better than an attorney, or for some other personal reason, Arizona does allow you to represent yourself – that is, proceed pro se – in most cases.
 The procedure is simple: announce to the court you wish to represent yourself in your case or file a written letter with the court indicating your desire to proceed pro se.
 A court will hold a hearing and question you to determine if you are making your decision freely and whether you understand the consequences of your decision.
 If the court is not satisfied that your decision is being made voluntarily or with knowledge of the ramifications that follow from your decision, the court may decide to appoint an attorney to act as “standby” counsel.
 This attorney will not actively participate in your case but would be available as a resource to you if you had questions along the way.
 Ultimately, it is up for you – the defendant – to decide whether the benefits of proceeding pro se outweigh the consequences.
-If you would like to know more about proceeding pro se in a criminal case contact an attorney at AZ Criminal Defense Group, PLLC.
+If you would like to know more about proceeding pro se in a criminal case contact an attorney at My AZ Legal Team, PLLC.